colemickens/nixcfg/README.md

 - `neovim` config + pinned plugins: https://github.com/colemickens/nixcfg/blob/main/mixins/neovim.nix
 - `obs-studio` config + pinned plugins: https://github.com/colemickens/nixcfg/blob/main/mixins/obs.nix

+If you think converting config to Nix is overkill, you can also include the raw config files and instruct Home-Manager to symlink them into place.

 ## Secrets

 Secrets are all stored encrypted with `sops` (via `sops-nix`) so that they remain encrypted at rest in the Nix store.